-- a) Ties are broken in favor of the competitor with the highest number of inner tens or Xs, except that inner tens are not used to break ties if decimal scoring is used. - a) If ties are not broken by inner tens or Xs, the tie must be broken according to the highest score in the last 10-shot series, then the next to the last 10-shot series, etc. - b) For electronic targets, if the tie is not broken by a series-by-series countback, scores will be compared on a shot-by-shot basis, beginning with the last shot, then the next to the last shot, etc. In a shot-by-shot countback, inners tens are considered to be a higher value than a ten. - c) If paper targets and VIS scoring are used and a tie is not broken by a series-byseries countback, the tie will be broken according to the highest decimal score (individual shot) in the last 10-shot series and then the next to the highest decimal score, etc..
-If the tie is not broken, this procedure will be applied to the next to the last 10-shot series, etc. until the tie is broken. - d) If any ties remain, duplicate awards may be given.
+- a) Ties are broken in favor of the competitor with the highest number of inner tens or Xs, except that inner tens are not used to break ties if decimal scoring is used. - b) If ties are not broken by inner tens or Xs, the tie must be broken according to the highest score in the last 10-shot series, then the next to the last 10-shot series, etc.

+- c) If any ties remain and electronic targets or VIS scoring of 50-foot paper targets is used, scores will be compared on a shot-by-shot basis, beginning with the last shot, then the next to the last shot, etc. In a shot-by-shot countback, inners tens are considered to be a higher value than a ten. - d) If any ties remain, duplicate awards may be given.